rickellis/Arch-Linux-Install-Guide/README.md

     #   blkid /dev/sda2

-You can either write down the UUID (which could be painful given the length), or what I prefer to do is pipe the output of the above command to the config file that we will need that information in:
+You can either write down the UUID (which is painful given the length), or what I prefer to do is pipe the output of the above command to the config file that we will need that information in:

     #   blkid /dev/sda2 > /boot/loader/entries/arch.conf